 Lane receives Sense of Wonder Group professorship in AI systems

+Ian Lane is the first CMU-SV professor to receive an endowed chair.
 Ian Lane co-founded the CUDA Center of Excellence at Carnegie Mellon University, which has helped with fundamental research in GPU-accelerated artificial intelligence.
 He also founded the College of Engineering GPU-cluster at the Super Computer Center in Pittsburgh.
-In addition to his academic work, Lane is also an entrepreneur who has founded and contributed to multiple Silicon Valley startups such as Capio, a speech recognition technology company.
-Lane is the first CMU-SV professor to receive an endowed chair.

 Silicon Valley Alumna presents at Grace Hopper Celebration

 For many people, space operations still seem like something out of the future, but Carnegie Mellon Silicon Valley alumna Işil Demir works with spacecraft software every day.
 Demir graduated with an M.S. in software engineering and now leads the Missions Software team at Planet, an Earth imaging company based in San Francisco, CA.

 Teaching drones how to learn on the fly

 Electrical and computer engineering (ECE) and CMU Silicon Valley Professor Bob Iannucci and ECE Ph.D. candidate Ervin Teng are asking how drones can mimic this behavior by becoming curious themselves.
 To do so, they are using machine learning and a simulation training tool to teach drones how to learn in real-time in what they call “autonomous curiosity.”

 Solving problems through syntax: Catherine Fang teaches new mobile apps for IoT course